Atlanta, GA

 Ten to One rum was founded by Marc Farrell, a Trinidad native and MIT alum.

 Launched in 2018, HH Bespoke Rum was created by Harlem Haberdashery, a Black-owned fashion boutique located in Harlem, New York.
-HH Bespoke gives back to the community by donating to charities such as the Boys & Girls Club of Harlem, Food Bank of New York, Harlem Hospital Center, among others.
+HH Bespoke gives back to the community by donating to charities including the Boys & Girls Club of Harlem, Food Bank of New York, and Harlem Hospital Center.

 Founded in 2014, Ou-Oui Premium Liquor is currently available in Georgia and Alabama.